walchko/nas/README.md

 Setting up the USB drive:

+- I am going to use ext4, but I also include info for exFat if you want. ext4 supports nice things like journaling and is a better filing system than exFat, but *almost* every operating system supports exFat so you can easily plut the HD into another system and read the info
 - format it for exFat so it is read/write on both Linux and macOS and supports files >4Gib
 	- need to install drivers for it: `sudo apt install exfat-fuse`
 - copy over any movies (faster than network)
-- use a powered hub, the drive I have pulled enough power to brown out the RPi 3
+- use a powered hub, the drive I have pulled enough power to brown out the RPi 3, the example below uses exFat

-		pi@nas:/home/plex $ sudo mkdir /media/usb
+		pi@nas:/home/plex $ sudo mkdir /mnt/usbdrive
-		pi@nas:/home/plex $ sudo chown -R plex:pi /media/usb
-		pi@nas:/home/plex $ sudo chown -R pi:pi /media/usb
+		pi@nas:/home/plex $ sudo chown -R pi:pi /mnt/usbdrive
-		pi@nas:/home/plex $ sudo mount /dev/sda2 /media/usb -o uid=pi,gid=pi
+		pi@nas:/home/plex $ sudo mount /dev/sda2 /mnt/usbdrive -o uid=pi,gid=pi
 		FUSE exfat 1.1.0
-		pi@nas:/home/plex $ sudo chmod 777 -R /media/usb/
+		pi@nas:/home/plex $ sudo chmod 777 -R /mnt/usbdrive/

 ![](fstab.jpg)

 Notice how the exfat driver popped up when we mounted the hd.
-Now setup `/etc/fstab`: `UUID=58A8-E5BE /mnt/PIHDD exfat defaults,auto,user,umask=000,rw,uid=pi,gid=pi 0 0`
+Now for exFat setup `/etc/fstab`:

+- `UUID=58A8-E5BE /mnt/usbdrive exfat defaults,auto,user,umask=000,rw,uid=pi,gid=pi 0 0`

+where:

 - **auto** – The filesystem can be mounted automatically (at bootup, or when mount is passed the -a option).
 This is really unnecessary as this is the default action of mount -a anyway.
 - **rw** – Mount read-write.
 - **user** – Permit any user to mount the filesystem.
 This automatically implies noexec, nosuid,nodev unless overridden.
 - **defaults** – Use default settings.
 Equivalent to rw, suid, dev, exec, auto, nouser, async.
-- **umaks** - Sets the default permissions for folders and files.
+- **umaks** - [exFat] Sets the default permissions for folders and files.
 It is the opposite of chmod, so to do a chmod 777, you would issue `umask=000`
-- **uid/gid** - Set user and group ids
+- **uid/gid** - [exFat] Set user and group ids

+If you are doing ext4, then use one of these in `/etc/fstab`:

+- `UUID=1205f6bf-5477-4f85-a701-13360c85f33e /mnt/usbdrive ext4 defaults,auto,nofail,user,rw 0 0`
+- `LABEL=Movies /mnt/usbdrive ext4 defaults,auto,nofail,user,rw 0 0`

+I like the UUID, seems more accurate.

 You can get the UUID by: